whitneyburton/portfolios/students/1703-back/squee/20170920_squee_mueller_mod4.md

 Include your final outcome (pass/fail) and a reflection based on answering the following questions:

 * What was your biggest technical challenge?

+Figuring out the structure and communication of React.
+That stymied me for a minute...

 * What did you like the most about the challenge?

+Finally making progress.
+It's great to make something.
+It's awesome when it works out.
+But when you have to fight to get something to work...
+And then it finally does...
+OMG.
+That's the best.

 * How did you solve that challenge?
 What was your approach?

+I kept plugging away at it.
+I tried so many different techniques and tutorials.
+It wasn't until I stumbled on the correct sequence of words for the question that I had that I made real progress.
+But, I wouldn't have found that sequence if I hadn't kept making the mistakes I was making.

 * What did you learn?

+Don't get paralyzed when you don't understand.
+Make progress.
+As Josh likes to say: "you'll never know less about the problem than you do right now".
+Keep working and you'll figure it out eventually.
+Or, at the very least, you'll get something at kinda works... for some reason... even if you don't know why.

 ## Quantified Self